Prapthi564/prapthi/cloudlabguide/7thpage.md

 2. In the Create endpoint, choose the below values.

-For the endpoint type, choose Target endpoint, and click on Select RDS DB instance, and choose Aurora Instance from the drop down menu.
+For the endpoint type, choose Target endpoint, and click on **Select RDS DB instance**, and choose Aurora Instance from the drop down menu.

 ![](./screen/Screenshot_40.png)